Vat Registration for non-UK residents

 Place of Supply Rules Explained

-The “place of supply” determines where VAT is charged.
-This is especially important for service-based businesses.
+The “place of supply” decides where VAT is charged.
+This is required for service-based businesses.

 Key Considerations:

-• B2B Services: Usually taxed where the customer is located
+• B2B Services: taxed at the location of the client

-• B2C Services: Usually taxed where the supplier is located
+• B2C Services: Taxed at the location of the supplier

-• Special rules apply for digital services, real estate, and events
+• Special rules are applicable for digital services, real estate, and events

 VAT Compliance Requirements